Robert Sessions Woodworth: Biography Of This American Psychologist

 From this, Woodworth worked as a teacher at the same university, at which time he established a close professional relationship with another of the most representative psychologists of the time: Edward L. Thorndike, with whom he carried out different studies in learning theories Among other things, they concluded that learning cannot be transferred from one element to another, that is, learning a topic does not necessarily produce an improvement in general learning.

-You may be interested: Stanley Schachter: Biography of This Psychologist and Researcher
+You may be interested: Parmenides: Biography and Contributions of This Greek Philosopher

 He later completed postdoctoral training at the University of Liverpool, completing it in 1902.
 After this he returned to Columbia University to work as a professor, accompanied by his wife Gabrielle Schjoth.
 Robert S. Woodworth died on July 4, 1962 in New York City.